What is CHESS Sponsorship?

 So what is CHESS Sponsorship?

 Most countries around the world have a stock exchange through which people buy and sell stocks.
-The ASX (Australian Stock eXchange) is the main exchange in Australia where stocks are traded.
+The ASX (Australian Securities eXchange) is the main exchange in Australia where stocks are traded.

 Australia is unique in having a world-class electronic system called CHESS, where the ASX keeps a list of who owns what shares.
 When shares are bought or sold, there is a record of those shares being owned directly by you and in your name (via your own personal HIN — Holder Identification Number).